StrayDragon/oapi-sdk-python-compact/src/lark_oapi_compact/remaintain/README.md

 - [Message Card Development Process](https://open.larksuite.com/document/uMzMyEjLzMjMx4yMzITM/ukzM3QjL5MzN04SOzcDN) , to
   understand the process and precautions of processing message cards
-- For more use examples, please refer to [sample/card](sample/card)（including: use in combination with flask）
+- For more use examples, please refer to [sample/card](sample/card)(including: use in combination with flask)

 #### Example of using "Custom App" to handling message card callback.